How to stop cats from scratching the furniture: A vet’s guide

-Scratching is a common behavior in cats, but knowing how to keep cats from scratching the furniture is key to a happy home.
+Scratching is a common behavior in cats, but knowing how to stop cats from scratching the furniture is very important.

-Cats scratch for a number of reasons.
-It’s a way to sharpen and condition their claws and helps to shed the outer layer to keep the claw healthy.
-It’s also used to communicate between cats – not only do the physical, vertical lines act as a message, but they leave pheromones from their paws behind when they scratch, sending a scent signal to other cats.
+Cat scratching can occur for several different reasons.
+First, it's a way to sharpen their claws.
+It also helps to shed the outer layer and keep the claws healthy.
+Cat scratching is also used as communication between cats.
+Pheromones from their paws are left behind when they scratch.
+This sends a scent signal to other cats.

 Why is my cat scratching the furniture?

-- No suitable alternative, such as the best cat scratching posts
+- No suitable alternative, such as a scratching post

 - Not enough scratching posts

-- Scratching post is the wrong size or type
+- The scratching post is the wrong size or type

-- Scratching post is in the wrong place to signal to other cats
+- The scratching post is in the wrong place to signal to other cats

 - Stress from other cats or household changes